A flagship for the circular economy

 Initiatives, in this sense, are already in place including, for example, the target of a 20% reduction, by 2020, of the energy consumption for PVC resin production (-10.2% to date); the definition of a new methodology called ‘EPDplus’ to evaluate the use of substances utilised as additives in PVC products from the perspective of sustainable development which integrates the current standard Environmental Product Declarations (EPDs) with The Natural Step’s (TNS) criteria for sustainability; the assessment study on the feasibility of PVC resin production with ethylene from biomasses, thus decoupling plastic production from oil consumption.

-“VinylPlus can be considered as a flagship for the circular economy” said Gwenole Cozigou, the European Union’s Director of DG Growth, at the Vinyl Sustainability Forum 2015.
+“VinylPlus can be considered as a flagship for the circular economy” said Gwenole Cozigou, former European Union’s Director of DG Growth, at the Vinyl Sustainability Forum 2015.
 The European PVC industry is managing waste streams with a controlled-loop approach, and although there is still work to do in this area to reach VinylPlus’ target of 800.000 tonnes of PVC recycled per year by 2020, PVC recycling is becoming an economically viable business.
-In 2014, the amount of end-of-life PVC recycled within the VinylPlus framework was 481.000 tonnes, equivalent to around 20% of the total waste arising from PVC, based on a 2013 estimate by the German market research company Consultic.
+In 2016, the amount of end-of-life PVC recycled within the VinylPlus framework was 468,696 tonnes, equivalent to around 25% of the total waste arising from PVC, based on a 2013 estimate by the German market research company Consultic.

 In addition, according to a study by TAUW, an independent European consulting and engineering company, one employee, on average, is needed to recycle 500 tonnes/year of PVC.
-Hence the 481.000 tonnes of PVC recycled in 2014 contributed to the creation of about 1,000 direct jobs in recycling plants.
+Hence the 468,696 tonnes of PVC recycled in 2016 contributed to the creation of more than 1,100 direct jobs in recycling plants.